 Senate seeks testimony from BP's Hayward on Lockerbie case

-BP chief executive Tony Hayward has been asked to testify before a US Senate committee about the firm's role in Scotland's decision to release the Lockerbie bomber, a Democratic senator said Thursday.
+BP chief executive Tony Hayward has been asked to testify before a US Senate committee about the oil giant's role in Scotland's decision to release the Lockerbie airplane bomber, a Democratic senator said Thursday.

-Senator Robert Menendez said the Senate Foreign Relations Committee hoped to pin down whether BP had lobbied the Scottish government ahead of its decision to release cancer-stricken Abdelbaset Ali Mohmet al-Megrahi on compassionate grounds.
+Senator Robert Menendez said the Senate Foreign Relations Committee hoped to pin down whether BP had a hand in a decision last year by the Scottish government to release cancer-stricken Abdelbaset Ali Mohmet al-Megrahi on compassionate grounds.

 A source familiar with the matter said BP advisor Mark Allen also has been asked to appear before the committee.